karmab/kcli/docs/index.rst

 We deploy :

 -  a bootstrap node removed at the end of the install.
--  an arbitrary number of masters.
+-  an arbitrary number of ctlplanes.
 -  an arbitrary number of workers.

 When oc or openshift-install are missing, they are downloaded on the fly, using public mirrors or registry.ci.openshift.org if ci is specified (the provided pull secret needs an auth for this registry).